Iceland Hike and Explore

 Day 2: After breakfast set out to explore the Icelandic capital of Reykjavik.
 Visit the stunning cathedral Hallgrimskirkja and stroll along the waterfront.
 In the afternoon you will head north to Borgarnes on the Snaefellsnes Peninsula.
 If time allows, take a hike in the area before a cozy dinner.

 Day 4: Begin the exploration of the volcanoes of Iceland, visiting the largest lava tube in Iceland at Vidgelmir Cave.
 Take a guided tour into the lava tube to experience the amazing colors and rock formations.
 On the way back, stop at Hraunfossar, a beautiful set of waterfalls formed by rivulets streaming over 900 metres along a lava field.
-Head to Thingvellir National Park for the evening.

 Day 6: Today we head to Vik, stopping along the way at some of Iceland’s most beautiful vistas.
 Take in the immense falls of Seljalandsfoss and Skogafoss under the looming form of the volcano Eyjafjallajokull.
 Walk along the expansive black sand beach before settling in for the evening.

-Day 8: Rest your legs by taking a horseback ride on Icelandic ponies, perhaps along the black sand beach.
+Day 8: Rest your legs by taking a horseback ride on Icelandic horses, perhaps along the black sand beach.
 Take the afternoon to explore the town of Vik before relaxing in the evening with your group members while enjoying a delicious meal.

 Day 9: Visit Skaftafell National Park for views of mountain valleys and the Vatnajokull glacier.
 Continue on to the Jokulsarlon glacial lagoon to see icebergs that have fallen off of Breioamerkurjokull glacier into Iceland’s deepest lake.